NaotoKubota/Shiba/docs/quickstart/diff_splicing_sc.md

 ## Before you start

-- Please perform mapping of sc(sn)RNA-seq reads to the reference genome using [STARsolo](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md).
+- Perform mapping of sc(sn)RNA-seq reads to the reference genome using [STARsolo](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md).
-- Please download a gene annotataion file of your interest in GTF format.
+- Download a gene annotataion file of your interest in GTF format.

 Download a mouse gene annotation file (Ensembl 102):